duraanali/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Answrer: Relational Databases is just the name for databases that use tables with relations but SQL is a database language, Structure Query Language which makes it easy to write queries for databases.

 - [ ] Why do tables need a `primary key`?

+Answer: Tables need a primary key because that key will always be unique to that data.
+You don't want to mix all the data, so you need a number that's not repeating to identify that data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Answer: It's called the Foreign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Answer: We need third table to connect the two tables.

 ## Minimum Viable Product